 Stovall specifies that while Amazon Alexa is, at its core, a DIY solution, builders still appreciate an expert that is able to detail the specifics of the platform.

 “When they see a very popular control platform, like Amazon Alexa, and they see her working with things without hubs, that is very appealing to a lot of these larger builders who may not want to spend the money on a fully integrated system,” says Stovall.
+And Stovall is on to something.

 Despite the DIY nature of certain smart home products, including Amazon Alexa, certain combinations of these devices could be standardized or sold as an add-on option, thus allowing production builders and multifamily developers alike to explore less-expensive options for controlling the TecHome.